CarolineRinks/CS423-Intro-to-AI/Mushroom_Classification/README.md

 -----------
 Description
 -----------
-This project uses Neural Networks and Support Vector Machines to classify the mushrooms dataset found in 'mushrooms.csv'.
+This project implements Neural Network and Support Vector Machine models in order to classify the mushrooms dataset from the University of California, Irvine.
 A coarse grid search and fine grid search are implemented to select the best-performing model, which is evaluated using  K-Fold Cross Validation.
 The mushrooms dataset is managed with the pandas library.
 The implementation and evaluation of Neural Networks uses the Keras and Tensorflow libraries, and the implementation and evaluation